flame-engine/flame/doc/images.md

 The render method will do nothing while the sprite has not been loaded, so you don't need to worry.
 The image is cached in the `Images` class, so you can safely create many sprites with the same fileName.

+All render methods from the Sprite class can receive a `Paint` instance on the optional named parameter `overridePaint` that parameter will override the current `Sprite` paint instance for that render call.

 Sprites can also be used as widgets, to do so, just use `Flame.util.spriteAsWidget`

 A complete example of using sprite as widegets can be found [here](examples/animation_widget).